-Steve attends a bachelor party for an older co-worker, expecting just a simple dinner.
-However, a dance girl was hired, and the party is raided by the police.
+Steve (Fred MacMurray) attends a bachelor party for an older co-worker, expecting just a simple dinner.
+However, a girl dancer (Leslie Parrish) was hired, and the party is raided by the police.
 Steve helps the girl slip out the back and things get complicated after that.

 When preparing for a business trip, Steve realizes he could drive and take the time to stop at the town where he grew up.
 He takes the whole family on a vacation with him.
 He walks down memory lane, and the boys enjoy the trip.

-Steve gets a letter from a woman he supposedly dated a long time ago who says she'll be in town and would like to get together.
+Steve (Fred MacMurray) gets a letter from a woman (Joan Caulfield), he supposedly dated a long time ago, who says she'll be in town and would like for them to get together.
 She appears to remember an awful lot about Steve including his likes and dislikes, and keeps calling him Stevie.
 On the other hand, try as he might, Steve does not remember her at all.

 Chip and Ernie's school holds a father and son competition in the school subjects.
 The sons easily beat the fathers with the subjects they have been learning.
 A rematch is held on a local television station.